Nukepayload2/VbWinUI3Demos/ReadMe.md

 ### XamlLanguageConverter
 Demonstrates how to use MSBuild extension points to invoke the C# XAML compiler and start a [code converter](https://github.com/Nukepayload2/CSharpToVB-Backports) to convert the C# output to VB.

 #### Status
+Stopped with error.
+Because it has severe performance issues.

+### Custom XAML compiler
+Use the `XamlCompilerTaskPath` MSBuild property to replace the path of `Microsoft.UI.Xaml.Markup.Compiler.dll` with a custom XAML compiler.

+The source code of this part won't be published until Microsoft uploads the source code of `Microsoft.UI.Xaml.Markup.Compiler`.

+#### Status
 WIP